Youth Poet Laureate Frequently Asked Questions

 If I win, how will I receive the $5,000 award?

 Scholarship funds will be sent directly to the school or arts program of your choice.
 You must complete your full year as Poet Laureate to receive your award.
-The scholarship is managed through ScholarMatch which also offers academic support after the completion of your Laureate year and throughout your college years.
+The scholarship is managed through Scholarship America which also offers financial, cultural, and social support.

 What if the Poet Laureate doesn’t complete the full program year?

-We expect a pool of very talented applicants, from which we will name a second place Laureate.
+We expect a pool of very talented applicants, from which we will name a Vice Laureate.
 This person will step into the role if the Youth Poet Laureate is unable to finish the year.

 I live in San Leandro, Piedmont or Berkeley, can I apply?